mercadopago/devsite-docs/guides/ecosistema-presencial/create-and-manage-intent-qr.en.md

 If the payment has not yet been made, you can cancel an intent and make it no longer available for processing.

-Make a DELETE call to the endpoint [Get intent information](/developers/es/reference/instore-api/integrationsintents_intent_id_qr/delete), replacing `external.id` and `intent_id` with the values obtained when creating a box and the payment intent, respectively.
+Make a DELETE call to the endpoint [Cancel an intent](/developers/es/reference/instore-api/integrationsintents_intent_id_qr/delete), replacing `external.id` and `intent_id` with the values obtained when creating a box and the payment intent, respectively.

 ## Configure notifications